nirs/sanlock/README.rst

        -u 0|1 Set (1) or clear (0) the USED flag.
        -O 0|1 Set (1) or clear (0) the USED_BY_ORPHANS flag.

+       sanlock client format -x RINDEX

+       Create a resource index on disk.
+Use -Z and -A to set the sector  size and align size to match the lockspace.

+       sanlock client create -x RINDEX -e resource_name

+       Create  a  new  resource lease on disk, using the rindex to find a free offset.

+       sanlock client delete -x RINDEX -e resource_name[:offset]

+       Delete an existing resource lease on disk.

+       sanlock client lookup -x RINDEX -e resource_name

+       Look up the offset of an existing resource lease by name on disk, using the rindex.
+With no -e option, lookup returns the next free lease off‐ set.
+If -e specifes both name and offset, the lookup verifies both are correct.

+       sanlock client update -x RINDEX -e resource_name[:offset] [-z 0|1]

+       Add (-z 0) or remove (-z 1) an rindex entry on disk.

+       sanlock client rebuild -x RINDEX

+       Rebuild the rindex entries by scanning the disk for resource leases.

    Direct Command
        sanlock direct action [options]